Use placeholders to create email signatures that adapt to the email sender

 Examples of use

 Placeholders can enhance your emails in many ways.
-For example, you can use Azure Active Directory attributes to add personalized (user-specific) content to email signatures, or to create content that randomly changes with each sent email (such as marketing banners).
+For example, you can use Entra ID (Azure AD) attributes to add personalized (user-specific) content to email signatures, or to create content that randomly changes with each sent email (such as marketing banners).
 Click the links below to learn about common usage scenarios.

 How to add personalized images to email signatures

-You can use AD attribute placeholders to enhance your email signatures with graphics (user photos, images, logos, etc.) that are added dynamically, depending on the person who sends a message.
+You can use Entra ID (Azure AD) attribute placeholders to enhance your email signatures with graphics (user photos, images, logos, etc.) that are added dynamically, depending on the person who sends a message.
 See guidelines for:

 Hosted (online) images